 I don’t know why this wine is named Capucine.
 Was it named after the French actress who lives about an hour away?
 Or Refuge Capucine, a dog shelter near the winery?
 Or the local bistro sharing the name?
 No idea.

 Regardless, this a great dinner-at-home wine.
 Round and a bit dirty, this bottle is a go-to for pizza and BBQ in my house.
-A lot of wines from this part of France show their Roman roots, and this one is no different.
-While it may be sacrilege in parts of South Philly, this bottle works particularly well with Italian gravy.
+Many wines from this part of France show their Roman roots, and this one is no different.
+While it may be sacrilege in South Philly, this bottle works particularly well with Italian gravy.